Introduction: How to Make an Enjoyable D&D Campaign

 Step 4: Player's Purpose in the Game

-Even though you might think it would be obvious to the player what his goal is, it really isn't, especially for new players, they might not understand what the overall reason for playing the game in the first place is, so it is very important that you always, in any manner, tell the player why he should play.
+Even though you might think it would be obvious to the player what his goal is, it really isn't, especially for new players, they might not understand what the overall reason for playing the game in the first place is, so it is very important that you always, in any manner, tell the player why they should play.

 Step 5: NPCs-how to Generate and Use Them